CrownDestro/ReelMovie/README.md

 **Films Page:**
-  Movie posters displayed in an engaging layout and Review submission box with fields for movie name, review subject, and a 5-star rating system.
+  Movie posters displayed in an engaging layout and Review submission box with fields for movie name and review subject.

 **Dynamic Film Data:**